hoffa/pingu/README.md

 chmod +x /usr/local/bin/pingu
 ```

-You'll also need to create an [Incoming Webhook](https://api.slack.com/incoming-webhooks) and pass the URL to `pingu` using the `SLACK_WEBHOOK_URL` environment variable.
-Or you can just `export` the variable.
+You'll need to create an [Incoming Webhook](https://api.slack.com/incoming-webhooks) and pass the URL to `pingu` using the `SLACK_WEBHOOK_URL` environment variable.
+Or you can just `export` the variable when initializing the shell.